Arrested man is missing US fugitive, court rules

 The man had claimed to have been the victim of mistaken identity, and insisted his name was Arthur Knight.

-But Edinburgh Sheriff Court heard that his tattoos and fingerprints matched those of Mr Rossi.
+But Edinburgh Sheriff Court heard that his tattoos and fingerprints matched those of Rossi.

-Authorities in the US are seeking Mr Rossi's extradition over allegations of rape and sexual assault.
+Authorities in the US are seeking Rossi's extradition over allegations of rape and sexual assault.

 It is alleged that he faked his own death and fled to Scotland to escape prosecution.